ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 {::boilerplate bcp14-tagged}

 Aggregate result:
-: The output of the aggregation function over a given set of measurements and aggregation parameter.
+: The output of the aggregation function computed over a batch of measurements and an aggregation parameter.
 As defined in {{!VDAF}}.

 Aggregate share:
 : A share of the aggregate result emitted by an Aggregator.
 Aggregate shares are